nealmm/Project2/README.md

 In order to test This Application run the command line :
 Copy the code over at Git-hub and put it within your VSCode application so you can play around with it and test it.

+## Programs used for front end
+Bulma, MDBootstrap, HeroTofu, GitHub, VSCode

-## Programs used
+## Programs used for front end
-Front end: Bulma, MDBootstrap, HeroTofu, GitHub, VSCode Back end: Express, Express-Session, Express-Handlebars, MySQL2, Sequelize, Bcrypt, Dotenv, Socket.io
+Express, Express-Session, Express-Handlebars, MySQL2, Sequelize, Bcrypt, Dotenv, Socket.io

 ## Question
 My Contact :